-Find ways to forgive yourself so you stop feeling guilty and ashamed
+Find ways to forgive yourself

 Taking time and making the effort to forgive yourself is how you will rebuild your relationship with yourself (and God).
 This is the only way you will stop feeling guilty and ashamed about what you did.
 You need to restore your relationship with yourself, and learn how to love yourself for who you are – regardless of what you did in the past.